wftanya/facebook-marketplace-scraper/README.md

 ### Features:
 - List of supported cities for scraping.
+- Scrape every 5 minutes.
 - User inputs for city, search query, and maximum price.
 - Submission button to start scraping.
 - Display of scraping results including number of results, images, prices, locations, and item URLs.

+### Running:
+- `streamlit run gui.py` in one terminal window
+- `python app.py` in another
+- Consider running the above in a virtual env.